lakith7/LiveNationInternship/Automated AWS Server, Volume, and Workspace Removal Tool/README.md

 # Amazon Web Services Server, Volume, and Workspace Removal Tool

-There are three scripts in this folder
+There are three scripts in this folder.

 "WorkSpaceInfoCollectorScript.py" collects data on all AWS Workspaces that haven't been accessed in the past 90 days (this value can be changed).